vansuphan/Hosting-a-Full-Stack-Application/README.md

 # Hosting a Full-Stack Application

+## Hosting link
+The link to the application can be seen [here](http://supv-udagram.s3-website-us-east-1.amazonaws.com/).

 ### **You can use you own project completed in previous courses or use the provided Udagram app for completing this final project.**

 ---